VAMDC/Tutorials/source/self-study/end-user-self-study/spectcol.rst

 - Sources (list of all publications related to those data )
 - Energy tables ( list of levels )
-- Radiative Transitions (list of transitions and values of einstein coefficients)
+- Radiative Transitions (list of transitions and values of Einstein coefficients)
 - Partition function ( values of partition function for different temperatures)

 Take some time to try all those functionnalities.
 All those informations can be saved as csv files.
 Informations related to data sources can be exported as bibtex too.